core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 4. For each individual HTTP response RESP, the client performs the following steps.

    -  If Group OSCORE is used end-to-end between the client and servers, the client translates the HTTP response RESP into a CoAP response, as per {{Section 11.3 of RFC8613}}.
 Then, the client decrypts and verifies the resulting CoAP response by using Group OSCORE, as defined in {{I-D.ietf-core-oscore-groupcomm}}.
 Finally, the decrypted CoAP response is mapped to HTTP as per {{Section 10.2 of RFC7252}} as well as {{RFC8075}}.
-The additional rules for HTTP messages with the HTTP Response-Forwarding header field are defined in {{sec-response-forwarding-header}}.
+The additional rules for HTTP messages with the HTTP Reply-To header field are defined in {{sec-reply-to-header}}.

    - The client delivers to the application the individual HTTP response.

-   Similarly to step 3 in {{ssec-resp-proc-client-steps}}, the client identifies the origin server that originated the CoAP response corresponding to the HTTP response RESP, by means of its addressing information specified as value of the HTTP Response-Forwarding header field.
+   Similarly to step 3 in {{ssec-resp-proc-client-steps}}, the client identifies the origin server that originated the CoAP response corresponding to the HTTP response RESP, by means of the addressing information specified as value of the HTTP Reply-To header field.
 This allows the client to distinguish different individual HTTP responses as corresponding to different CoAP responses from the servers in the CoAP group.

 ## Example ## {#sec-cross-proxies-example}